AGRI4405 Breeding and Plant Biotechnology

 - Genes are the backbone of life, and plant improvement is based on the knowledge of applied genetics and supported by modern biotechnologies.
 This unit allows students to extend their knowledge and interest in genetics in the applied field of plant improvement and biotechnology.
 Whether the focus of study is in genetic conservation in native plants or genetic improvement in domesticated plants and animals, the principles are the same.
 The unit provides a very sound foundation in evolutionary genetics theory and principles that are applicable to any genetic system.
 Students also study biotechnologies that support modern breeding programs, and at the conclusion of the unit, are able to make sound judgements on the value of 'traditional' plant breeding, genetic engineering or molecular genetic markers in crop improvement.

-- Typically this unit is assessed in the following ways: (1) examination; (2) practical reports; and (3) seminar.
+- Indicative assessments in this unit are as follows: (1) examination; (2) practical reports; and (3) seminar.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.